Stephen Phillips, former chief happiness officer at LRWTonic, reveals how you can test your products thoroughly without spending a fortune

-Get some feedback from friends and family
+Get feedback from friends and family

 But not your friends and family - get a friend to ask their friends and family for feedback.
 Don't ask the questions yourself.
-While it may seem easy to ask your own friends and family, it is not advisable.
-They will see the passion in your eyes and the danger is that they will be over-enthusiastic.
+While it may seem easier to ask your own friends and family, it is not advisable.
+They will see the passion in your eyes, and the danger is that they will be over-enthusiastic.
 They may also want to avoid hurting your feelings and feel reluctant to tell you the truth if they don't like your products.
-As a result, you'll get a heightened belief in your product and that could send you on the wrong track.
+As a result, you'll get a heightened belief in your product that could send you on the wrong track.

 Approach people in your target market